lidor-cohen/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop
+# ☕️ Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This website serves as the online presence of **Triple Peaks Coffee Shop**, showcasing:

+- Our **menu** of coffee, baked goods, and more.
+- **Coffee recipes** for brewing at home.
+- **Reservation form** for booking a table.
+- **Information about the coffee shop**, including location, hours, and sustainability practices.

+The website is designed to provide a seamless and user-friendly experience for visitors who wish to learn more about the shop or visit it in person.

-## Project features
+## 🧐 Project features

 - Semantic HTML5
 - Flexbox